wp-plugins/voice-it-record-and-send-voice/readme.txt

 == Changelog ==

 = 1.0 =
+* 2009-08-31
 * Released the firs stable version.
 = 2.0 =
+* 2009-09-02
 * checked compatibility with version 2.8.4
+= 3.0 =
+* 2009-09-11
+* added the possibility to add voice comments to all comments in your blog !!!!!
+* added support for en-EN, it-IT, es-ES
+* added the possibility to customize some labels